ShoeLuver/gulp-scss-lint-reporter/README.md

 Normally 1 tab is placed between the [LINE,CHAR] and the (ERRORTYPE) entires creating something like;<br>
 ```
 [12,14]	(SelectorFormat)	Selector 'fakeSelectorThing' should be written in lowercase with hyphens
 [23,1]	(SingleLinePerSelector)	Each selector in a comma sequence should be on its own line
+[180,19]	(EmptyLineBetweenBlocks)	Rule declaration should be followed by an empty line
 ```
 <br>
 if this option is set to true then they are tabbed evenly to create visual columns;<br>
 ```
 [12,14]		(SelectorFormat)		Selector 'fakeSelectorThing' should be written in lowercase with hyphens
 [23,1]		(SingleLinePerSelector)		Each selector in a comma sequence should be on its own line
+[180,19]	(EmptyLineBetweenBlocks)	Rule declaration should be followed by an empty line
 ```
 <br>
 ## LICENSE